ahyanarizky/gh-blog/content/post/scaling-story.md

 tags: ["Architecture", "Ruby on Rails", "Microservices", "Kafka", "Scalability"]
 ---

-### From Background Jobs to an Event-Driven Microservice (A Learning Journey)

 Every successful SaaS platform eventually faces the same “good problem to have”: your application is so popular that its own growth becomes the biggest threat to its stability.
-This is the story of how our team at Jurnal (Mekari) tackled a major performance bottleneck in our core Ruby on Rails monolith, and how we evolved our architecture iteratively to support our rapidly growing user base.
+This is the story of how our team at Jurnal (Mekari) tackled a major performance bottleneck in our core Ruby on Rails monolith, and how we evolved our architecture iteratively to support our rapidly growing user base.<!--more-->

 ### The Scene: A Successful Monolith